JohnMarzulli/StratuxHud/readme.md

 There are two main ways to configure the StratuxHud.

-The first is as a stand alone unit.
-For the standalone configuration the HUD code runs on its own Raspberry Pi.
+The first is as a stand-alone unit.
+For the standalone configuration, the HUD code runs on its own Raspberry Pi.

 The second is in an "All-In-One" (AIO) configuration.
 With an AIO setup, the HUD code runs on the Stratux.